wayared/Syscalls/README.md

-#Theory
+# Theory
-## remember use this commands to view the documentation "man 2 open" "man 2 write"
+## Remember use this commands to view the documentation "man 2 open" "man 2 write"